 Note 23.
-Events occurring after Balance Sheet Date
+Events occurring after the Reporting Period

-Events that occur after the reporting date of 30 June 2012, up to and including the date when the financial statements are "authorised for issue" have been taken into account in preparing these statements.
+Events that occur between the end of the reporting period (ending 30 June 2013) and the date when the financia statements are "authorised for issue" have been taken into account in preparing these statements.

-Council has adopted the date of receipt of the Auditors' Report as the appropriate "authorised for issue" date relating to these General Purpose Financial Statements.
+Council has adopted the date of receipt of the Auditors' Report as the applicable "authorised for issue" date relating to these General Purpose Financial Statements.

-Accordingly, the "authorised for issue" date is 22/08/12.
+Accordingly, the "authorised for issue" date is 21/08/13.

-Events that occur after the Reporting Date represent one of two types:
+Events that occur after the Reporting Period represent one of two types:

-(i) Events that have provided evidence of conditions that existed at the Reporting Date
+(i) Events that provide evidence of conditions that existed at the Reporting Period

-These financial statements (and the figures therein) incorporate all "adjusting events" that provided evidence of conditions that existed at 30 June 2012.
+These financial statements (and the figures therein) incorporate all "adjusting events" that provided evidence of conditions that existed at 30 June 2013.

-(ii) Events that have provided evidence of conditions that arose after the Reporting Date
+(ii) Events that provide evidence of conditions that arose after the Reporting Period

-These financial statements (& figures therein) do not incorporate any "non adjusting events" that have occurred after 30 June 2012 and which are only indicative of conditions that arose after 30 June 2012.
+These financial statements (& figures therein) do not incorporate any "non-adjusting events" that have occurred after 30 June 2013 and which are only indicative of conditions that arose after 30 June 2013.

-Council is unaware of any material or significant "non adjusting events" that should be disclosed.
+Council is unaware of any material or significant "non-adjusting events" that should be disclosed.